Each cloud storage system is slightly different. Rclone attempts to provide a unified interface to them, but some underlying differences show through.

 |OpenStack Swift||Yes †||Yes||No||No||No||Yes||Yes||No||Yes||No|

 This deletes a directory quicker than just deleting all the files in the directory.

-† Note Swift and Hubic implement this in order to delete directory markers but they don't actually have a quicker way of deleting files other than deleting them individually.
+† Note Swift, Hubic, and Storj implement this in order to delete directory markers but they don't actually have a quicker way of deleting files other than deleting them individually.

 Used when copying an object to and from the same remote.
 This known

 as a server-side copy so you can copy a file without downloading it

 and uploading it again.
 It is used if you use

 If the server doesn't support